fstark/icl-1501/System_Programmers_Manual.md

 the label field of an instruction or through the EQU pseudo instruction.
 A Symbol may be used only once in a label field within one program.
 When a symbol is used as an instruction operand, it must be defined somewhere in the program.
-A symbol must be comprised of three non-blank aJpha­ numeric characters with the first character non-numeric.
+A symbol must be comprised of three non-blank alpha­ numeric characters with the first character non-numeric.
 If the first character is "P", the following characters must be alphabetic.
-The total number of symbols plus ORG statements plus page boundaries crossed by sequential program operation is· limited to a maximum of 128.
+The total number of symbols plus ORG statements plus page boundaries crossed by sequential program operation is limited to a maximum of 128.

 Address adjustment may be used for convenience and to cut down on the number of symbols defined.
 A signed numeric adjustment in decimal bytes